- Walking Aids

 Using the three wheel walker is pretty straight forward.
 The user has the walker in front of them, steps into it from the rear and pushes it forward at the same time.
 The pace is fairly conventional for walking instead of the stop and go pace of a standard walker without wheels.
 Because the front wheel will swivel, the walker should never have to be picked up by the user while in use.

-The user can operate the brakes while walking to slow down and stop or locked on.
+The user can operate the brakes while walking to slow down and stop or can lock them in the on position to prevent the walker from accidentally rolling away.

 There are only a couple of accessories available for these three wheeled walkers.